Brain-Inspired Stochastic Joint Embedding Representation Learning: PhiNet v2 PhiNets

+where $q(\epsilonbf)$ is a mixing distribution.
+The detailed derivation can be found in the appendix \ref{sec:prob-dev-detail}.
 Thus far, the formulation is auto-regression by predicting from history.
 To complete the connection to the brain-inspired interpretation (section~\ref{sec:brain-interpreation}), particularly to the temporal prediction hypothesis in CA3 region, we shift the indices by $k$ to predict the future from current to get lower bound

 We now instantiate with the variables defined in section~\ref{sec:brain-interpreation}.
 The distributions of the latent variable $\vr$ are functions of the conditioning variables: the prior is $p(\cdot| \widehat{\mZ}_{t+k})$, and a component of the approximate posterior is $q(\cdot|\widehat{\mZ}_{t+k}, \mZ_{t+k}^{(\epsilon)})$ using amortized inference \citep{gershman2014,pmlr-v32-rezende14}.
 The combined KL divergences from the approximate posteriors to the priors is the Sim-1 loss in the CA1 region \citep{jang2024visual}.
 The probability of $f(\vx_{t+k})$ within $p(f(\vx_{t+k}) | f(\vx_{t}), \vr)$ is conditioned on $\mY_{t+k}$, and it forms the basis of the Sim-2 loss.